 A study of analytic geometry in three dimensions, functions of more than one variable and their calculus, directional and partial derivatives, vector functions and their calculus, two- and three-dimensional applications, multiple integrals, and line integrals.

 MATH 230 Differential Equations

 Solution and application of ordinary differential equations including the nth order non-homogeneous linear cases.
-Laplace transform, and power series methods theory introduced will be applied to appropriate areas of computer science.
+Laplace transform, and power series methods

 MATH 241 Discrete Structures for Computer Science II